 Ped-I-Care and CCP have each designed a utilization management program, which emphasizes the important role of the Primary Care Provider (PCP) and intrudes minimally on the delivery of health care by all providers.
 The benefits offered by CMS Plan are listed above in Section V of this manual, and are defined by the Florida Medicaid Program.
-The benefit limits are described in the Florida Medicaid Provider Handbooks available on the web at: <a href="http://portal.flmmis.com/flpublic/Provider ProviderServices/Provider ProviderSupport/Provider ProviderSupport/Provider ProviderSupport\Provider ProviderSupport\Provider ProviderSupport\Provider ProviderSupport\Provider ProviderSupport\Provider Based on medical necessity; an authorization should be requested.
+The benefit limits are described in the Florida Medicaid Provider Handbooks available on the web at: http://ahca.myflorida.com/medicaid/review/Promulgated.shtml.
+Please note that benefit limits can be exceeded based on medical necessity; an authorization should be requested.